The Holy Assumption Cathedral (Uspenie Bogorodichno church)phone: +359 879 963 737 link: http://www.plovdivskamitropolia.bg/

 In honor of the 2000th anniversary of the Nativity of Christ the church was fully restored and rebuilt.

 Originally the yard of the temple was smaller than it is now, but in 1930 it was considerably enlarged and shaped like a large terrace.
 The north yard is enclosed by a metal lattice fence and to the south – by a high stone wall, built in 1873, which reaches up to 10m height and on the southwest ends with arch-like curve.
-Below this curve there is an old oak two-winged door, named St. Nikolas’ gate, as it leads to St. Nikolas chapel.
+Below this curve there is an old oak two-winged door, named St. Nikolay’ gate, as it leads to St. Nikolay chapel.